relearningelearning/HTML-Primer-for-eLearning/README.md

 * encourage an HTML first philosophy.

 This HTML Primer is intended to be used as a testing mechanism of an institutions LMS design and capabilities, an educational resource for educators and support staff, and a collection of repeatable HTML code (yes, you will need to look at the HTML) that can be implemented into any webpage within a LMS or CMS.

+## Instructions
+Simply copy and paste the HTML-Primer.html code into your LMS HTML editor to see how the code is rendered in the LMS you are using.